choria-legacy/choria-emulator/README.md

 You have to supply the targets for these that fit your workloads and style.

 With these targets, how do you figure out what are the right size networks?
-This repository provided tools to help you answer and validate these items.
+This repository provides tools to help you answer and validate these items.

 The end result is a method to repeatedly and reliably study the performance of Choria under various configurations and topologies.
 Armed with this you can determine optimal sizes for your Federated Networks etc. You'll be able to determine if your topology supports each of the target numbers you set above.